elkamelismail/color_detector/README.md

-Here i detect only yellow but we can detect all the colors that we want !!
+Here I detect only RED and BLUE and GREEN but we can detect all the colors that we want !!

 Color detection can be used in a variety of applications and industries.
 Here are some examples: